Sathrya/MoviesApp/README.md

-// custom networjking library can be added as dependency via settings.gradle file
+// custom networking library can be added as dependency via settings.gradle file

+//Used Coil for image loading

+//Used Koin for DI